-Young girl around 22 is sitting at a make-up table looking at her reflection in the mirror, seeming very pleased.
+A young girl around 22 is sitting at a make-up table looking at her reflection in the mirror and is seemingly very pleased.
 She leans into the audience to draw them into her world.

-She continues to put on make-up while talking.
+She is smiling and admiring herselfwhile continuing to put on make-up while she speaks.

-There were four boys in the car that night as they left Marshall University.
-They had been drinking to celebrate the fall term being over.
-They ran head-on into a truck on the West Virginia Turnpike.
-He was in the front passenger’s seat.
-He only had a long scratch across his forehead and was the only one killed.
+There were four boys in the car that night as they left Marshall University celebrating the end of the fall semester.
+Their car ran head-on into a truck on the West Virginia Turnpike.
+My high-school sweetheart was in the front passenger’s seat and was the only one killed.
 That night, I felt that my life died.
-I was never the same again.
-(The lights fade on her and they rise on singer who sings “We almost went all the way”)

 Lights go down on singer and up again on Girl.

 I went to a party the other night.
-I smoked some weed and I got blind drunk.
+I smoked some weed and got blind drunk.
 I don't care anymore.
 You know how it gets when you drink so much that you feel like booze is oozing out of every pore in your body?
-I decided, as if I was capable of making a decision about anything, I was going to drive myself home.
-Well, I wasn’t 500 yards down the road and driving with one eye closed (gestures with one eye closed), when I ran right into somebody’s yard.
-I tore down their fence and ran into a ditch.
-I got scared, got outta the car, and ran back to the party where my so-called friends were.
+I was ready to go to bed so I decided I was going to drive myself home.
+I wasn’t 500 yards down the road driving with one eye closed (gestures with one eye closed), when I ran right into somebody’s yard, knocked down their fence and ran into a ditch.
+Somehow, I got out of the car and ran back to the party.
 I lied to everyone about blacking out.
 I didn’t.
 I shouldn’t have been driving.
-What kind of friends would let a friend drive drunk?
-I just don’t care anymore but I never get hurt.
-(She freezes while light rises on Satan.)
+I just don’t care anymore, but I never get hurt.
+(She freezes at the make-up table)

-So far, I'm 22 and I feel like I've lived enough for two people.
+So far, I'm 22, and I feel like I've lived enough for two other people.
 I drink like a fish.
 I smoke like a chimney.
 If my family only knew.
-I stopped smoking weed 'cause it only makes me paranoid.
+I stopped smoking weed cause it only makes me paranoid.
 I've had more sex than I care to think about.
 I've already had three abortions.
-I'm lost, that's clear, but I don't know how to get outta here.
+I'm lost, that's clear, but I don't know how to get out of here.
 Do you?
 (Long pause) So I just keep going.
 I keep pretending everything’s okay.
-(She stops to ponder) I'll get out of this, I'm certain.
+(She stops to ponder) I'll get out of this, I'm sure.
 I'm smart.
 I just got promoted to Branch Manager at the bank.
 I'm getting ready to get married.
 Remember the guy at Burger Chef?
 I mean, well, my high school sweetheart is dead.
-I’ll be okay.
-(She is trying to convince herself of this.)
-I just want to get married, and then I’ll be okay.
-I know I will.
+(She is trying toconvince herself of this) I just want to get married, and then I’ll be okay.
 I’ll be happy then….when I’m settled (Elvis song is heard, ”It’s Now or Never”).